Skip to main content

 7. Save the keys.

-After confirmation, you need to copy the secret key.
-To trade, you will need the public key + the secret key.
-Never store keys unencrypted or share them with others.
+After confirmation, you will see the created API key.
+To trade, you will need both the public key and the secret key.

 THE SECRET KEY IS ONLY SHOWN ONCE.
 IF YOU DID NOT COPY THE SECRET KEY, YOU CAN DELETE THE CREATED API KEY AND CREATE A NEW ONE.
+Never store keys unencrypted or share them with others.

 Restricting access by IP address